IWinarto/qrng/README.md

 ## Non-POSIX Requirement

-Only `curl` has to be installed on POSIX systems with the usual POSIX programs already installed.
+To run the script, `curl` is the only non-POSIX requirement.

 ## Known POSIX Compatibility Issues